ryandward/sgrna_design/README.rst

 Run the main python script, producing a tab-separated variable file corresponding to the accession number appended appended by “_sgrna”.
 Upon successful completion, this command also confirms the name of the results file – here “U00096.3_sgrna.tsv”.

-In this case we have chosen **U00096.3**, the circular chromosome from *Escherichia coli* MG1655.
-The accession number is listed underneath the chromosome title -- here as **GenBank: U00096.3** from https://www.ncbi.nlm.nih.gov/nuccore/U00096.
-If you're not sure, check out the link and search for your organism.

 ::

   ./build_sgrna_library.py \